TheOdinProject/curriculum/rails/project_forms.md

 ## Project 1: Bare Metal Forms and Helpers

 In this project, you'll build a form the old fashioned way and then the Rails way.
-* Build a basic form from scratch (can be same app, different controllers or something)
-* Build a rails helper form
-* Build rails helper form with validations

 ### Your Task